 The most likely cause of aggression towards children is lack of training.
-If a dog doesn’t get enough social interactions with children as a puppy, it is far more likely to become scared and confused and lash out.
+If a dachshund doesn’t get enough social interactions with children as a puppy, it is far more likely to become scared and confused and lash out.

 What causes aggression towards adults?

 If a dog feels uncertain around you it may start to feel threatened, and turn aggressive.
 People are a lot bigger than dogs and can be very intimidating, especially to smaller dogs such as dachshunds.

 What causes aggression towards dogs and other animals?

-One of the more common problems people have with their dog is that it is aggressive to other dogs, and whatever other animals it may come in contact with.
+One of the more common problems people have with their dachshund is that it is aggressive to other dogs, and other pets it may come in contact with.
 This is commonly caused by a lack of proper socialization at a young age.

-How to deal with an aggressive dog?
+How to deal with aggressive dachshunds?